-To activate your licenses:
+To activate the licenses:

-- 1. Connect the PRISM instrument to a local network and turn on power. - 2.
-After the instrument has booted, find the IP address: - a.
-Select the Settings icon () and then select Network. b.
+- 1. Connect the PRISM instrument to a local network and turn power on. - 2.
+After the instrument has powered on, find the IP address: - a.
+Select the Settings icon () and then select Network. - b.
 Select the STATUS tab and note the IP Address. - 3.
 Enter the IP address in a web browser. - 4.
 Select License Portal and follow the instructions on the page.